riccardobrasca/LFTCM2024/README.md

 * If VSCode asks `Do you trust the authors of the files in this folder?` click `Yes, I trust the authors`
 * Open the file `LFTCM2024/Test.lean` using the explorer button in the top-right.
 ![3](img/3.png)
-* VSCode will pause for a bit (10-40 seconds, dependending on your computer), showing a `Starting Lean language client` pop-up.
+* VSCode will pause for a bit (10-40 seconds, depending on your computer), showing a `Starting Lean language client` pop-up.
 ![4](img/4.png)
 * When the pop-up `Imports of 'Test.lean' are out of date and must be rebuilt.` appears, click on `Restart File` and wait a couple of seconds (this part should be very quick).
 ![5](img/5.png)